January 12, 2017–UPDATED FEB 9–ALL EVENTS CANCELLED DUE TO ILLNESS

 Assembly District 25: Ron Kossik*, Rep. Paul Tittl*

-Assembly District 27: Nanette Bulebosh*Rep. Tyler Vorpagel*
+Assembly District 27: Nanette Bulebosh*, Rep. Tyler Vorpagel*

 *confirmed attendance, others probable.